Kanye West Drops New Music, ‘Banned’ From Oscars After-Parties

 And while many had hoped Kanye West would finally unveil his long-anticipated collaboration with Drake, the Chicago artist dropped the 17-minute long song on Tuesday.

-The release of Kanye West’s “Bed” came a little more than 24 hours after the Oscars 2017, which is probably Yeezy’s attempt to get a piece of that media attention pie at least for a moment.
+The release of Kanye West’s “Bed” came a little more than 24 hours after the Oscars 2017, which was probably Yeezy’s attempt to get a piece of that media attention pie at least for a moment.

 Hear Kanye West and The-Dream’s steamy, stripped down version of “Bed” https://t.co/7i4gqxd70A pic.twitter.com/hpqiQ0rRJA